Frequently asked—and answered—questions.

 Do the libraries accept donations?

-The libraries may accept donations of books, serials, and archival materials upon review.
+The Research Center may accept donations of books, serials, and archival materials upon review.

-To offer a donation, please contact the reference desk at email@example.com.
+To offer a donation, please contact the reference desk with details at email@example.com.

 Do the libraries need interns or volunteers?